What is Belief Perseverance?

 Conservatism bias is a belief perseverance bias in which people fail to incorporate new information and end up maintaining their old views or beliefs.

 For example, an investor purchases a security of a pharmaceutical company based on the fact that the company is about to finish stage 3 drug testing and receive regulatory approval.
 Weeks later, the company announces that the drug failed stage 3 testing and that the approval would be delayed by months, if not years.
-If the investor clings onto his or her initial valuation of the company and fails to change the valuation according to the new information disclosed, he would be subjected to conservatism bias.
+If the investor clings onto his or her initial valuation of the company and fails to change their evaluation according to the new information disclosed, he would be guilty of conservatism bias.

 Belief Perseverance Error: Confirmation Bias

-Confirmation bias is a belief perseverance bias in which people look for information that confirms their beliefs and excludes information that contradicts those beliefs.
-Impact of confirmation bias includes:
+Confirmation bias is a belief perseverance bias in which people look for information that confirms their beliefs and exclude information that contradicts those beliefs.
+Examples of confirmation bias include:

-- Under-diversification in portfolios as fund managers are convinced that the stock value of a certain company would yield significant returns.
+- Under-diversification in portfolios, as fund managers are convinced that the stock value of a certain company will yield significant returns.

 Belief Perseverance Error: Illusion of Control